 Firstly Maharaja Sawai Jai Singh (II) constructed the “Samrat Yantra” in Ujjain, after which the Delhi-based Observatory and its ten years later, this observatory was built in Jaipur.

 Timings: It remains open on all weekdays between 9:00 AM to 5:00 PM.
 Try to avoid visiting in the afternoon during the summers.
 Visitors need approx. 2 hours to view all the astronomical instruments available inside the observatory.

 Best Time To Visit: October to February is the best season to visit this historical place.

-The government of Rajasthan charges different entrance fee for Indian citizens and Foreigners.
+The government of Rajasthan charges a different entrance fee for Indian citizens and Foreigners.
 If you want to hire a guide, then you need to pay extra charges for it.
-Parking facility is not available here, you can use city palace parking.
-There is the concession in entry fees for students, but they have to keep their ID cards with them.
-Student ID card is mandatory.
+The parking facility is not available here, you can use city palace parking.
+There is a concession in entry fees for students, but they have to keep their ID cards with them.
+A student ID card is mandatory.
 Following are the details of Jantar Mantar Jaipur ticket prices:

 - Indians: Rs.50 per person

 - Foreign Tourists: Rs.200 per person

 - Parking Charges: The parking facility is not available.